Bear Island (New Brunswick): Geography and climate

 Bear Island stretches along the north side of the Saint John River, with Granite Hill to the north and Lower Queensbury to the south.
 Weather stations in nearby Fredericton record an average of 1,093 mm of precipitation each year, including 241 cm of snow.
 Geographic landmarks include Howland Falls, an 11-meter, tiered waterfall.

 Industry

-Primary industries include agriculture (i.e. sugar maple farms, Goodines Poultry Farm) and tourism (Great Bear Campground & Sugarbush).
+Primary industries include agriculture (i.e. sugar maple farms, Goodines Poultry Farm, Squires Family Christmas Tree Farm) and tourism (Great Bear Campground & Sugarbush).
 As inhabitants of a rural community with limited employment opportunities, many residents are self-employed, running their own business.
 These businesses provide such varied services as music lessons, landscaping and maid services.
 Bear Island is also home to the founder of Fredericton's PsInnovations Clinical Practice Solutions which offers virtual support services to professionals in the psychology field.

 Infrastructure

 The primary road through Bear Island is Route 105.
 Although roads in neighbouring communities are regarded as poor, often resulting in damage to local vehicles, Route 105 is respected as of a better quality.
 However, the community's heavy reliance on Route 105 as its main artery into Fredericton can be problematic, such as after heavy rain in December 2010 caused a portion of the route to wash away.
 Although many communities to the north do not have cell phone coverage, Bear Island's proximity to Highway 2 and its towers gives it full cell phone coverage.
 The area is served by highspeed fixed WiFi and satellite services through Xplornet ISP.